 Foods in this group include:

-grapes, apple, honey, wheat germ, oatmeal, dried fruit (raisins mostly due to Copper sulfate use in others), banana, pineapple, citrus pulp (inner membrane of skin considered cellulose).
+grapes, apple, wheat germ, oatmeal, dried fruit (raisins mostly due to Copper sulfate use in others), banana, pineapple, citrus pulp (inner membrane of skin considered cellulose).

 Omega fats: this food group is very important and is totally missed in commercial food formulations unless they are frozen foods!
 These are necessary for nervous system, exo-skeletal health and processing of carotenoids and other minerals.
 If there are deficiencies in this group it is typically exhibited by molt death (where you are uncertain), a mildewy appearance to the exoskeleton (they look dehydrated), and they are not active!
 Foods in this group overlap proteinous groups.

 Coconut, walnut, whole fish (like a dead gold fish), fish skin, animal fat, olive oil, some grass seeds, seeds, peanut butter, etc. There is a mirade of these suitable, some found in fresh flower petals like roses, sunflower, crab apple blossom, etc. Take a look at the edible plants list at Epicurean Hermit!

 Calcium: it is considered superior to provide more than one natural form of calcium!
 Calcium of course is used mainly for growth of the exoskeleton.
 Calcium without the support of light and carotenoids will not be properly absorbed by the crab!
 The acceptable form for supplementation outside of natural forms is Calcium carbonate powder ONLY!
 Foods containing calcium, will also provide some proteins as well.